-14. If Council approve proceeding with a consultation, we will likely start the consultation in January 2024.
-It would run for the recommended 12-week period with a likely report back to Council in May 2024.
+16. If Council approves proceeding with a consultation, we will likely start the consultation in late Summer after the launch of the Future Proofing Programme.
+It would run for the recommended 12-week period with a report back to Council in November 2024 or February 2025.